LouisRossouw/esp32-ps3-btclassic-starter/README.md

 - in platformio.ini change to a different board, platform, framework. or use Platformio UI.

 ## To build to ESP32:

 - connect esp32.

-if terminal:
+  in terminal:

 - pio run (to build)
 - pio --target upload (to upload to the board, depending on board, you might need to hold down the boot button for this upload process.)